Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Simulations

 \subsection{Block Decoding Failure Probability}

 Figure~\ref{fig:block_dec_error} focuses on the upper bound of the BLER, derived via the union bound on the Bit Error Rate (BER) (i.e., $P_{\mathrm{fail,block}} \le n P_{\mathrm{fail,bit}}$) for a BSC with $p_f = 0.13$.
 Since this BLER is derived from a union bound, the resulting values may exceed both the true BLER and even $1$, which is reflected in the vertical axis of the plot.
-We do not report empirical BLER values, as their computation becomes infeasible for large blocklengths: verifying correct block decoding requires checking the correctness of all symbols, each of which involves an increasing number of recovery sets as $n$ grows.
-This figure provides a fine-grained analysis of the polylogarithmic regime by varying the exponent of the logarithmic growth, specifically $t=(\log_2 n)^{\alpha}$ for $\alpha \in \{1.8, 1.9, 2.05\}$.
-Figure~\ref{fig:block_dec_error} highlights the sensitivity of block-level decoding success to the exponent $\alpha$: \begin{itemize} \item \textbf{Failure Regime ($\alpha = 1.8$):} For $t=(\log_2 n)^{1.8}$, the bound on BLER initially rises and remains high, failing to converge to $0$ until $n \ge 2^{23}$.
-This suggests that this growth rate is insufficient to ensure vanishing BLER at practical block lengths. \item \textbf{Success Regimes ($\alpha = 1.9, 2.05$):} As the exponent increases, the failure probability transitions into a clear decay phase, vanishing significantly faster than in the previous case.
-This confirms that for block-level reliability—which requires every single bit to be correct—the availability must scale with a sufficiently high power of $\log n$ to counteract the cumulative bit error probability resulting from the increasing block length. \end{itemize}
+We do not report empirical BLER values, as their computation becomes infeasible for large block lengths: verifying correct block decoding requires checking the correctness of all symbols, each of which involves an increasing number of recovery sets as $n$ grows.
+This figure provides a fine-grained analysis of the polylogarithmic regime by varying the exponent of the logarithmic growth, specifically $t=(\log_2 n)^{\alpha}$ for $\alpha \in \{1.8, 1.9, 2.05\}$, and highlights the sensitivity of block-level performance to the exponent \(\alpha\).
+For smaller values of \(\alpha\) (e.g., \(\alpha = 1.8\)), the BLER bound remains relatively large over the range of blocklengths considered and decreases only at very large \(n\), indicating that such growth of \(t(n)\) is insufficient for practical reliability.
+In contrast, slightly larger exponents (e.g., \(\alpha \ge 1.9\)) lead to a rapid decay of the failure probability, illustrating that the availability must scale with a sufficiently large power of \(\log n\) to offset the accumulation of error probability as the block length increases.

 The simulations confirm that while MLD is robust, its asymptotic reliability on the BSC is strictly governed by the scaling law of the availability $t$.
 Linear availability provides the strongest protection, whereas polylogarithmic availability requires a sufficient growth exponent to ensure successful block decoding.